Kagu-chan/anki-jpdb.reader/README.md

 8. Continue with the [Setup](#setup) section

 The extension will be uploaded to the chrome web store once its in a more mature state!

+### Firefox

+1. Download the latest `-firefox.xpi` file from the releases page
+2. Do stuff?

 ## Setup